John W. Davis: Family background

 Davis's paternal family had roots in western Virginia and what became West Virginia.
 His great-grandfather, Caleb Davis, was a clockmaker in the Shenandoah Valley.
 In 1816, his grandfather, John Davis, moved to Clarksburg in what would later become West Virginia.
 Its population then was 600–700, and he ran a saddle and harness business.
 His father, John James Davis, attended Lexington Law School, which later became the Washington and Lee University School of Law.
-By the age of twenty, he had established a law practice in Clarksburg.
-John J. Davis was a delegate in the Virginia General Assembly, and after the northwestern portion of Virginia broke away from the rest of Virginia in 1863 and formed West Virginia, he was elected to the new state's House of Delegates and later to the United States House of Representatives.
+By the age of twenty, John J. had established a law practice in Clarksburg.
+He was a delegate in the Virginia General Assembly, and after the northwestern portion of Virginia broke away from the rest of Virginia in 1863 and formed West Virginia, he was elected to the new state's House of Delegates and later to the United States House of Representatives.

-John W. Davis's mother Anna Kennedy (1841–1917) was from Baltimore, Maryland, daughter of "William" Wilson Kennedy and his wife Catherine Esdale Martin.
+John W. Davis's mother Anna Kennedy (1841–1917) was from Baltimore, Maryland, daughter of William Wilson Kennedy and his wife Catherine Esdale Martin.
 Kennedy was a lumber merchant.
 Catherine was the daughter of Tobias Martin, dairy farmer and amateur poet, and his wife, a member of the Esdale family.
 The Esdales were members of the Religious Society of Friends, or Quakers, who had settled near Valley Forge, Pennsylvania.
-They had reportedly helped provide support for the Continental Army under George Washington, which had camped there in the winter of 1777–1778.
+Reportedly they helped provide support for the Continental Army under George Washington, which had camped there in the winter of 1777–1778.